devwdougherty/personal-developer-wiki/Programming Languages & Frameworks/Java/SpringBoot/Book 2 - Process on Programming Features.md

 # Dependency Injection and Beans

-## Create a Custom Beam to Inject Some Service/Instantion
+## Create a Custom Bean to Inject Some Service/Instantion

 **At the Statup Application Class:**
 ```java